top of page

 1. Assess Your Current Security Posture

 Before migrating to GCC High, conduct a thorough assessment of your existing cybersecurity controls against CMMC and NIST standards.
-Identify gaps in areas such as:
+This assessment will guide your migration strategy and highlight areas needing improvement.

 • Access control